Trademark Productions Master Terms & Conditions of Services

 Suspension & Termination

 The parties may agree to terminate the agreement after work has commenced.
-If Client elects to terminate relationship they must provide 30-day written notice of agreement termination by certified mail, return receipt requested to our corporate offices, and send a copy to [email protected] to receive acknowledgment and will be responsible for all associated fees with termination, including but not limited to the “kill fee”.
+If Client elects to terminate relationship they must provide 30-day written notice of agreement termination by certified mail, return receipt requested to our corporate offices, and send a copy to [email protected] to receive acknowledgment and will be responsible for all associated fees with termination, including but not limited to the “kill fee.”

-At the termination of any agreement between Client and TM for any reason, all files, databases, security certificates, and email may be removed from the server(s) and may or may not be retrievable from backup sources.
+At the termination of any agreement between Client and PA for any reason, all files, databases, security certificates, and email may be removed from the server(s) and may or may not be retrievable from backup sources.
 This means your project files may be lost, deleted and not recoverable.
-You are responsible for maintaining your own backups with respect to your website and we will not be liable for restoring any client data or client websites except to the extent that such data loss arises out of a negligent act or omission by TM.
+You are responsible for maintaining your own backups with respect to your website and we will not be liable for restoring any client data or client websites except to the extent that such data loss arises out of a negligent act or omission by PA.
 If retrievable, the client will be subject to a four-hour reinstatement of files fee at our standard hourly rate then in effect.
 In the event that you have a larger system and more than four hours is required, you will be required to provide approval for additional time before we proceed.
-Suspension/termination of any services is in addition to any other remedies available to TM to collect payment.
+Suspension/termination of any services is in addition to any other remedies available to PA to collect payment.

 Ownership of Domain Names and Web Hosting